-This title is offered as a specific-market addition to the previous broad market textbook by the same co-authors, Compelling Conversations: Questions and Quotations on Timeless Topics.
+This title is offered as a specific-market addition to the previous broad market textbook by the same co-authors, Compelling Conversations – Vietnam: Speaking Exercises for Vietnamese Learners of English.
 It addresses a market for which there are a limited number of available titles.
 It is an excellent teaching tool for the advanced Vietnamese student of English and a welcome entry into an under-served market.”

 ForeWord Reviews, June 22, 2011

-“Roth and Aberson return with the next installment of their Compelling Conversations series (Compelling Conversations: Questions and Quotations on Timeless Topics, 2007), presenting conversation topics, activity ideas and interesting quotes for Vietnamese students of the English language.
+“Roth and Aberson return with the next installment of their Compelling Conversations series (Compelling Conversations – Vietnam: Speaking Exercises for Vietnamese Learners of English, 2007), presenting conversation topics, activity ideas and interesting quotes for Vietnamese students of the English language.